amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

 }
 ```

-Associate a reader with a type when constructing the `IntentMapper`:
+Readers for slot types are derived automatically, and readers for common types such as [DialogState](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/) are provided by default, but you can provide a custom reader when constructing the `IntentMapper`:

 ```java
 IntentMapper.builder()
     .addIntentPropertyReader(MyType.class, new MyTypeReader())
 ```

-Properties with the type, `MyType`, will now be read with the `MyTypeReader` implementation:
+Then properties of the associated type will be read with your implementation:

 ```java
 @Intent // IntentPropertyReader only applies to intent types